Eutropios/WarMAC/docs/source/index.rst

  Welcome to WarMAC's documentation!
 ####################################

-|  **WarMAC** (/'wɔr'mæk/)is a command-line Python script that can calculate the
+|  **WarMAC** (/'wɔr'mæk/) is a command-line Python script that can calculate
-   average market price of items in Warframe.
-It compiles orders from the fan website `warframe.market <https://warframe.market/>`_, and can be used to find the average prices of any tradeable item.
+   the average market price of items in Warframe.
+It compiles orders from the fan website `Warframe Market <https://warframe.market/>`_ and can be used to find the average prices of any tradeable item.

 |  WarMAC supports Python versions 3.8 to 3.12.